 As is required by ASCAP, the producers had to secure the rights and pay royalties to use these songs on TV (which extended to future syndication, a handful of videos and Laserdiscs).

 Enter "Royalty-free music".
 The first season of Northern Exposure was released with almost all its original music.
 As it was the first season, and the show had started as a low-budget production, those rights were easily re-secured.
-As Universal prepared for the second season, they found they needed to change many of the tunes.
+As Universal prepared for the second season, they found they needed to change many of the tunes to royalty-free ones.
 Unfortunately they chose rather bad "Casio keyboard/elevator music" and the fans were in an uproar.
 Northern Exposure was not the only show with these issues - other TV shows to DVD had the same problem.
 [Read more about the fans' reaction here.]

 Universal then bought or built their own "Royalty-free" music library.
 This is where studio musicians and songwriters create music that does not belong to a specific artist.
 Music from such a library can be used freely in projects without having to pay royalties for the rights.
 This also means there is no title (except probably an ID number) and no artist to list.